 Ghosts of Hardwick Old Hall

-• Ghostly Monk – A couple were driving through Hardwick Park in the evening and both witnessed a ghostly monk with a brilliant white face.
-Other accounts also tell of the same monk ghost being seen within days of their account
+• A Ghostly Monk is haunting the grounds.
+A couple were driving through Hardwick Park in the evening and both witnessed a ghostly monk with a brilliant white face.
+In addition, other accounts also tell of other people spotting the same monk within days of their account.
+Additional reference is here at Mysterious Britain.